 While at Brooklyn Law School, Jackie was an articles editor for the Brooklyn Law Review and a member of the Moot Court Honor Society.
-In 2011, she finished in first place in the Domenick L. Gabrielli National Family Law Moot Court Competition and competed in the New York City Bar Association National Moot Court Competition.
+In 2011, she finished in first place in the Domenick L. Gabrielli National Family Law Moot Court Competition and, in 2012, competed in the New York City Bar Association National Moot Court Competition.
 She also served as a judicial intern in the U.S. District Court, Southern District of New York.

 Prior to joining the firm in 2013, Jackie served as law clerk to the Honorable Stephen G. Baratta, President Judge, Court of Common Pleas of Northampton County.